 As part of Calgary’s effort to revitalize the downtown core, this underpass project was instrumental in tying the Saddledome Arena district to the East Village.
 This work allowed increased access to the area for both vehicle and pedestrian traffic.

-Keller had to coordinate with other contractors that were hired to fit out the lift station, immediately beside the work site.
+Keller had to coordinate with other contractors that were hired to fit out the lift station, immediately beside the worksite.
 There were two main challenges; avoiding utilities and schedule changes.
-The project was interrupted twice during realignment of the Canadian Pacific shoo-fly work.
+The project was interrupted twice during the realignment of the Canadian Pacific shoo-fly work.